grantmcdermott/parttree/README.md

 #> 8 -Inf  1.5 47.5 60.5
 ```

-Again, the resulting data frame is designed to amenable to a **ggplot2**
+Again, the resulting data frame is designed to be amenable to a
-geom layer, with columns like `xmin`, `xmax`, etc. specifying aesthetics
+**ggplot2** geom layer, with columns like `xmin`, `xmax`, etc.
-that **ggplot2** recognises.
-(Fun fact: `geom_partree()` is really just
+specifying aesthetics that **ggplot2** recognises.
+(Fun fact:
-a thin wrapper around `geom_rect()`).
-The goal is to abstract these
+`geom_partree()` is really just a thin wrapper around `geom_rect()`.)
-kinds of details away from the user so we can just specify
+The goal of the package is to abstract away these kinds of details from
-`geom_partree()` \&mdash with a valid tree object as the data input —
+the user, so we can just specify `geom_parttree()` — with a valid tree
-and be done with it.
-However, while this generally works fine, it can
+object as the data input — and be done with it.
+However, while this
-sometimes lead to unexpected behaviour in terms of plot orientation.
+generally works well, it can sometimes lead to unexpected behaviour in
-That’s because it’s hard to guess ahead of time what the user will
+terms of plot orientation.
+That’s because it’s hard to guess ahead of
-specify as the *x* and *y* axes/variables in their other plot layers.
-To
+time what the user will specify as the *x* and *y* axes/variables in
-see what I mean, let’s redo our titanic plot from earlier, but this time
+their other plot layers.
+To see what I mean, let’s redo our titanic plot
-switch the axes in the main *ggplot()* call.
+from earlier, but this time switch the axes in the main `ggplot()` call.

 ``` r
 titanic_train %>%